amminer/ansifier-cloud/README.md

 single-line-height text characters,
 * and `{C}` is an optional comma-separated list of characters to use as positive space in the output.

-In other words, clients must provide:
+In other words, clients MUST provide:

 * either a url or file upload

-and they may provide:
+and they MAY provide:

 * an output format string ("ansi-escaped" or "html/css") (defaults to ansi)
 * a list of characters to convert the image into (defaults to block chars)
 * height
 * width

+You can also visit https://ansifier.com/ in a browser for a simple graphical client.
+By using the graphical client you can optionally submit your ansified image to a public gallery of ansi art created by users of the site.
+You can view the gallery at https://ansifier.com/gallery; this feature is in early development and may change substantially or disappear in the near future.

-## Examples
+## API Usage Examples

 ```
 curl -X POST 'https://ansifier.com/ansify' \
-  -F 'file=@/path/to/file' \
+  -F 'file=@/path/to/file'
 ```

 ```
 curl -X POST 'https://ansifier.com/ansify' \
   -F 'url=https://somedomain.com/somefile.mp4' \
-  -F 'format=html/css'
+  -F 'format=html/css' \
-  -F 'height=90'
+  -F 'height=90' \
-  -F 'width=160'
+  -F 'width=160' \
   -F 'characters=█▓▒░ '
 ```

-You can also visit https://ansifier.com/ in a browser for a simple graphical client.

-I chose to use Google Cloud's [Cloud Run Domain Mapping](https://cloud.google.com/run/docs/mapping-custom-domains#run) service to manage my DNS records for this application.
-This feature of GCP is in the "preview" release stage.
-Since December 3rd 2024, www.ansifier.com has returned a Google 404 error page.
-In retrospect, I should have used GCP's built-in DNS system to purchase the domain or just hosted my own infrastructure instead of using an experimental feature of Google's platform.
-At least it's just my www record that isn't working - https://ansifier.com has remained online as far as I can tell.
+## implementation notes

+DNS is tricky and somewhat irritating to me, and this is just a fun little project, so the www.ansifier.com hostname is not officially supported at this point in time.